werf/werf/docs/_includes/reference/cli/werf_kubectl_wait.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Experimental: Wait for a specific condition on one or many resources.
+**Experimental**: Wait for a specific condition on one or many resources.

- The command takes multiple resources and waits until the specified condition is seen in the Status field of every given resource.
+The command takes multiple resources and waits until the specified condition is seen in the `Status` field of every given resource.

- Alternatively, the command can wait for the given set of resources to be deleted by providing the "delete" keyword as the value to the --for flag.
+Alternatively, the command can wait for the given set of resources to be deleted by providing the `delete` keyword as the value to the `--for` flag.

 A successful message will be printed to stdout indicating when the specified condition has been met.
-You can use -o option to change to output destination.
+You can use `-o` option to change to output destination.

 {{ header }} Syntax